 A fundamental goal of the school is to provide all families in the community the opportunity to send their children to Milton through graduation.
 Milton supports its strong commitment to socio-economic diversity through its Tuition Assistance program.
 The school offers need-based tuition assistance awards that seek to cover the difference between a family’s available resources and the cost of a student’s educational expenses.

 For the 2018-19 school year, Milton distributed almost $3 million in tuition assistance to about 50% of its families.
-The Milton Board of Trustees allocated 30% of the budget to tuition assistance.
 While Milton expects all parents to contribute toward the tuition cost to the extent they are financially able, the school encourages those who need assistance to apply.